 Petty Officer Morgan Lee is an electronics technician stationed aboard what will be known as the USS Gerald R. Ford, the first ship in its class and the successor to the Navy’s Nimitz-class aircraft carriers, which have been in operation for the last half-century.

 Lee and the rest of the 500-member crew are slowly bringing the ship to life, a crew that will eventually grow to more than 4,500 when the ship is at sea.
-When complete, the aircraft carrier, powered by two nuclear reactors, will measure more than 1,000 feet in length and will weigh more than 100,000 tons.
-It will be capable of sailing at nearly 35 mph and will carry more than 75 Navy aircraft.
+When complete, the aircraft carrier, powered by two nuclear reactors, will measure more than 1,000 feet in length and weigh more than 100,000 tons.
+It will be capable of sailing at nearly 35 mph and carry more than 75 Navy aircraft.

-As one of the sailors who will commission the ship, Lee will get to see all of the improvements the Navy has incorporated into the design of the ship – from a redesigned flight deck to allow for more efficient aircraft operations to equipment that requires less maintenance.
+As one of the sailors who will commission the ship, Lee will see all of the improvements the Navy has incorporated into the design of the ship – from a redesigned flight deck to allow for more efficient aircraft operations to equipment that requires less maintenance.

-Lee said it was exciting to be helping build a crew and a ship from scratch, something he never expected to be doing just a couple years ago.
+Lee said it was an exciting to be helping build a crew and a ship from scratch, something he never expected to be doing just a couple years ago.

 Capt.
 John F. Meier is the ship’s commanding officer.
 “We have the opportunity to build this command with the ideals of our namesake, and we can create the command climate that we have always wanted from the very beginning,” he said.
 “Integrity and moral courage underpin those ideals.
 Petty Officer Lee demonstrates those attributes, and he displays a level of professionalism that far exceeds what I would expect of a sailor at this stage of service.”